espocrm/documentation/docs/administration/web-to-lead.md

 By utilizing the [Workflow](workflows.md) or the [BPM](bpm.md) tools, you can create an assignment rule that will distribute leads among team users. *Round-Robin* and *Least-Busy* rules are available.

-To apply the rule only for leads that are coming through the lead-capture form, you can use a condition that checks the *Campaign* field (assuming that you have created the separate campaign record for the lead-capture form).
+To apply the rule only for leads that are coming through the lead-capture form, you can use a condition that checks the *Campaign* field (assuming that you have created the separate campaign record for the lead capture form).

-You can also utilize formula (Administration > Entity Manager > Lead > Formula) to set some additional fields.
+You can also utilize a formula script (Administration > Entity Manager > Lead > Formula) to set some additional fields.

 ## Hooks